AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

     - **Primary actor(s)**: User, AI API.
     - **Main success scenario**:
         - **1**.
 The user clicks the "PotLuck" button on the main page to access the "Participate In PotLuck" feature.
         - **2**.
-The app displays the following UI components:
-            - ALL JOINED POTLUCK (button)
-            - CREATE NEW POTLUCK (button)
-            - Text Field labeled "Search for PotLucks"
-            - JOIN SELECTED POTLUCK (button)
-            - Existing PotLucks Display (large rectangular container for existing potlucks)
+The user successfully accesses the "Participate In PotLuck" page.
         - **3**.
 The user starts a PotLuck and adds their friends to create a group.
         - **4**.
 Each user independently adds or removes their ingredient contributions and sets cuisine type and preferences within the PotLuck group.
 Live updates ensure real-time synchronization across all participants.
         - **5**.
 A request is sent to the AI API based on the combined user inputs.